Australian Couples Estate Planning Bundle

 The executor of the Will gives the assets gifted to you to the trustee in bankruptcy.
 These assets satisfy the demands of the bankrupt beneficiary’s creditors.

-But what happens when your parents die and leave you a lot of money?
+How does a Bankruptcy Trust in your Will work when your parents die and leave you a lot of money?

 Your Mum and Dad have two children.
 Your parents are worth $5m.
 They leave half to you.
 They leave the other half to your sister.